101+ DIY Projects For The Home You Want

 40. Create A Reading Nook

-Grab an accent chair, lamp, end table and of course a cozy blanket to create a cute reading nook in your bedroom.
+Grab an accent chair, lamp, end table, and of course style with a cozy blanket to create a cute reading nook in your bedroom.

 41. Install A Hanging Chair